daverosoff/mcgd/modules/02/Module.md

 [^degen]: We allow the case $r = 0$, even though the sphere degenerates to a single point.
 Such degenerate cases are harmless, and often useful.

 [^right]: You may be listening, especially if you have taken certain standardized mathematics tests, for the phrases "right circular cylinder" and "right circular cone".
 The word "perpendicular" in the definition of the circular cone hints where it has gone; in the definition of the cylinder its absence is a different mystery.

+[^usingR]: If you are using R Studio installed on your personal computer, you may need to install additional packages, in particular the <pre>mosaic</pre> package.
+I recommend you use [the College's server](https://rstudio.collegeofidaho.edu/) in preference to a local installation.